6.4: Enzyme Inhibition

 These graphs and associated equations are dramatically different from the very similar forms of inhibition equations and curves for in vitro inhibition at varying S and different fixed values of inhibitor.
 Consider the uncompetitive graph and equation.
 In the absence of an inhibitor, if S=Km, then Vm/v = 2, so the calculated value from the equation above of S/Km = 1.
 The y-intercept of the graph above is 1 for uncompetitive (and competitive) inhibition.
 If I is allowed to increase to a value of Kii (so I/Kii = 1), again at constant v=Vm/2, then the right-hand side goes to infinity.

 In a linked series of reactions, if the middle reaction is inhibited, the substrate for that enzyme builds, whether the inhibition is competitive or uncompetitive.
-With competitive inhibition, the substrate concentration can be raised to meet the requirements of the enzyme.
-However, as the above figure shows, this can't happen for uncompetitive inhibition since as more substrate accumulates, the reaction reaches a point where the steady state is lost.
+In competitive inhibition, the substrate concentration can be increased to meet the enzyme's requirements.
+However, as the above figure shows, this can't happen with uncompetitive inhibition, since as more substrate accumulates, the reaction reaches a point at which steady state is lost.

 Obviously, this limiting case can't be realistically reached, but it does suggest that uncompetitive inhibitors would be more effective in vivo in controlling a metabolic pathway than competitive inhibitors.
 Cornish-Bowden argues that purely uncompetitive inhibitors are rare because of the degree of inhibition they can hypothetically produce (1986).
 Likewise, he suggests that medicinal chemists should synthesize uncompetitive inhibitors if their goal is to maximally inhibit a metabolic pathway under the kind of flux control described above.
-Although it is more difficult to synthesize a purely uncompetitive inhibitor (as it can't be easily modeled after the structure of a natural ligand that binds to the active site and are competitive inhibitors), he notes that synthesizing mixed (and noncompetitive) inhibitors whose Kii values are of reasonable size compared to their Kis values, would be one approach.
+Although it is more difficult to synthesize a purely uncompetitive inhibitor, as it can't be easily modeled after the structure of a natural ligand that binds to the active site than competitive inhibitors, he notes that synthesizing mixed (and noncompetitive) inhibitors whose Kii values are of reasonable size compared to their Kis values, would be one approach.

 Inhibition by Temperature and pH Changes

 From 0 to about 40-50 oC, enzyme activity usually increases, as do the rates of most reactions in the absence of catalysts.
-(Remember the general rule of thumb that reaction velocities double for each increase of 10 oC.).
-At higher temperatures, the activity decreases dramatically as the enzyme denatures.
+(Remember the general rule of thumb that reaction velocities double for each increase of 10 oC).
+At higher temperatures, the enzyme's activity decreases dramatically as it denatures.
 These features are illustrated in Figure \(\PageIndex{16}\).

 Likewise, pH has a marked effect on the velocity of enzyme-catalyzed reactions as illustrated in Figure \(\PageIndex{17}\).